The success of CMC's summer research program (SRP) depends on the active participation of faculty. We look forward to working with you!

 Students must receive approval from the faculty member with whom they would like to work, and agree on the time expectations and outcomes of the work, before submitting their application by March 31.
 Potential advisors will be asked to indicate their approval of the proposed project and confirm whether the student will work on their own independent research project or a faculty member’s research project.

-Students and advisors will be notified of acceptance into the program by no later than April 15.
-CMC faculty receive $1000 for supervising one SRP student for at least 8 weeks and $500 for each additional SRP student they supervise for at least 8 weeks.
+Students will be compensated in the form of an hourly wage ($14 or $4480 for the summer).
+CMC faculty receive $1000 for supervising one SRP student for the 8 weeks and $500 for each additional SRP student they supervise for the 8 weeks.
 Faculty may be invited to lead a weekly summer lunch seminar, and those who agree will receive a $200 honorarium.